I Took A Ladies Handgun Fundamentals Course — Here's Why

 “I’m hoping I never ever have to draw my gun,” Suffecool says.
 But carrying it gives her peace of mind.
 “I start every concealed carry class by saying: I’m going to teach you how to run, and if you can’t run, I’m going to teach you how to stand and fight.”

-Guns comprise a political rift between me and my mom, a non-confrontational woman who describes her possession of a gun and a concealed weapons permit as “a really benign thing.”
+Guns comprise a political rift between me and my mum, a non-confrontational woman who describes her possession of a gun and a concealed weapons permit as “a really benign thing.”

 “It’s not like I’m going out and saving the world,” she explained.
 “It’s just for me.”